ctse55/Project1_Scheduling/README.md

 Instruction to Run:
 1. Open the program in an IDE that supports a Python interpreter
 2. Look into the Input.txt file for test cases
-    - The test cases starts with person 1 schedule, person 1 Daily Period, person 2 Busy Schedule, person 2 Daily Period, and duration
+    - The test cases starts with person 1 schedule, person 1 Daily Period, person 2 Busy Schedule, person 2 Daily Period, and duration respectively
 3. When prompted to input Working Period and Busy Schedule enter the schedule as the time as a string in '[HH:MM]' format then press enter
     - For the persons busy schedule input enter like [['9:00','10:00']] ; for persons daily period format like ['9:00','10:00']
     - If you are adding more time ranges in the Busy Schedule section put the separate ranges in brackets (i.e. [['9:00','10:00'],['11:00','12:00']]